 This trend corresponds with another viral video of Florida high school football quarterback Vince Mosley.
 Mosley, another Class of 2029 recruit, went extremely viral on social media at the end of April with a video that made him look like the best pure thrower of all-time.
 That video was also posted by QB Doctor.

 What gives?
 QB Doctor is run by Will McElvain.
-The former Central Arkansas and Northern Iowa quarterback had a brief stint in the CFL before he started his quarterback development program.
+The former Central Arkansas and Northern Iowa quarterback had a brief stint in the CFL before he started his highly-touted quarterback development program.
 It is primarily based out of Dallas, Atlanta, Memphis, Little Rock and Oklahoma City.